HandsOnDataViz/book/docs/HandsOnDataViz.md

 copy of someone’s open-source code on GitHub, look at the type of license they’ve chosen (if any), keep it in your version, and respect its terms.

+To be clear, the GitHub platform is also owned by a large company (Microsoft purchased it in 2018), and when using it to share or host code, you’re also dependent on its tools and terms.
+But the magic of code templates is that you can migrate and host your work anywhere on the web.
+You could move to a competing repository-hosting service such as [GitLab](http://gitlab.com), or purchase your own domain name and server space through one of many web hosting services.
+Or you can choose a hybrid option, such as hosting your code on GitHub and choosing its custom domain option, to display it under a domain name that you’ve purchased, just like the web version of this book is hosted on GitHub under our domain name,
+<a href="https://HandsOnDataViz.org" class="uri">https://HandsOnDataViz.org</a>.
+If we choose to move the code away from GitHub, we have the option to repoint our domain to a different web host.

 In the next section of this chapter, we will introduce basic steps to [fork, edit, and host a simple Leaflet map code template on